-We identified basic data needs through interviews with users, analysing survey data and a rapid desk review of frequently used evidence base documents.
+We identified basic data needs through interviews, analysing survey data and a rapid desk review of frequently used evidence base documents.
 As a high priority for the development of the OxCam Arc there must be a focus on:

 - economy / employment: employment forecasts, GVA forecasts and income and productivity

 - infrastructure: list of transport and utilities projects and a mapping of flood zone risks